 The Digital Archiving Lab is equipped with a Book2Net V-Scan Cobra rare book scanner, 2 Epson Expression 11000XL flatbed scanners, a ScanPro2000 microfilm scanner, Canon and Nikon digital cameras, Apple iMac and Microsoft Windows work stations with Adobe Creative Suite software, and color and black-and-white printers.

 The Digital Archiving Lab is part of Simpson Library’s Special Collections and University Archives department.
 The Lab is located on the third floor of the HCC in room 322.
-For more information about the Digital Archiving Lab, please contact Angie White, Digital Resources Librarian, at email@example.com or 540-654-1756.
+For more information about the Digital Archiving Lab, please contact Angie Kemp, Digital Resources Librarian, at firstname.lastname@example.org or 540-654-1756.